Vladyslav Supryaha: Loan to Sampdoria

 On 30 January 2022, Supryaha was sent on loan to Sampdoria in the Serie A. On 6 February 2022, he made his home debut with the new club against Sassuolo in the 2021–22 season, replacing Manolo Gabbiadini in the 36th minute.

+Loan to Zorya Luhansk

+On 6 September 2024, Supryaha moved on loan to Zorya Luhansk.

 International career

 Supryaha represented Ukraine U17 at the 2017 UEFA European Under-17 Championship, Ukraine did not advance out of the group.

 At the 2018 UEFA European Under-19 Championship, Ukraine U19 advanced to the semifinal.
 Despite only scoring once, Supryaha was selected for team of the tournament at the central forward position.
 In the 2019 FIFA U-20 World Cup, Ukraine won their first-ever FIFA tournament title; Supryaha scored twice in the final en route to a 3–1 victory over South Korea.